 Meet Julia.

-As the co-founder of Atrium Creative Retreats, she co-organizes workshops, retreats, and events for creatives to heal, recharge, and find deeper meaning and purpose, while also instructing attendees in meditation & yoga.
-She has recently created and co-led a course on navigating relationships through bolstering communication, connection, and conflict.
+As co-founder of Atrium Creative Retreats, I co-organize workshops, retreats, and events for creatives to heal, recharge, and find deeper meaning and purpose.
+I also create and lead courses and workshops spanning relationships, communication, conflict, and deeper connection.

 After beginning a career in the music industry at the age of eighteen, I embarked on a path of working with independent artists and labels to support their career and creative development.
 This pursuit began as a dream to foster artists’ passions and bring lesser-known music to the world.
 By my late twenties, I had become an executive at a well-known record label and was working with Grammy award-winning and internationally acclaimed bands.
 Yet the industry I found myself in was increasingly at odds with the person I am.
 The reality of ‘making it’ in the music business couldn’t be farther away from the reason I got involved in the first place – my ‘why’.
 I increasingly found myself burned out and feeling empty with a loss of meaning.
 When I looked around, I realized I had lost my identity and purpose and needed to make a change.